 It is interesting to know that Delhi has been inhabited since the 6th century BCE.
 However, history has not been so kind to Delhi as it was ransacked and looted over a period of some hundred years, Specifically during the medieval period.
 What makes Delhi stand out among the rest, is the fact that after all of this it still stands tall and prideful in the face of adversity.
 Delhi has also been associated with many myths, and legends belonging to different eras.

-One such legend states that Delhi was established by a king named ‘Dhillu’ or ‘Dillu’ somewhere in the 50 BCE.
+One such legend states that Delhi was established by a king named Dhillu or Dillu around 50 BCE.
 He had named the city on his name.
-Another story states that it has been named on the word ‘Dhili’ which means to be loose.
+Another story states that it has been named on the word Dhili which means to be loose.
 This name was used by the Tomaras who saw that the foundation of the iron pillar in Delhi was quite weak and had to be moved.
 But anyhow, despite all of this, the nature of the people belonging to Delhi has been always good.
-And it is mainly because of this that they are also referred to as Delhiites or Dilliwallas in a sweet manner.
+And it is mainly because of this that they are also referred to as Delhiites or Dilliwallas in a sweet way.

-Right from the architectural wonders to its rich culture, Delhi has every bit of reason to be explored and visited.
-No matter if you are a traveler, shopaholic, culture lover, food connoisseur or anything, Delhi will not disappoint you.
+Right from the architectural wonders to its rich culture, Delhi has every bit of a reason to be explored and visited.
+No matter if you are a traveller, shopaholic, culture lover, food connoisseur or anything, Delhi will not disappoint you.

 Summers remains quite hot in Delhi, however, one can experience the little decrease in the temperature during monsoon.
 The winter/spring is the best time to visit Delhi as during this time the temperature remains ideal.

 By Air.
 Delhi has its own airport which is the Indira Gandhi International Airport and is also one of the busiest airports of the country.
 It has great connectivity via other nearby and major Indian cities.
 Once you deboard at the airport, you can easily find a cab, auto or a bus to reach your respective destination.

 By Train.
 Getting a train to the capital city of our country is not hard at all.
-You can easily catch a train from any city like Mumbai, Pune, Chandigarh, Bengaluru, Chennai, etc. Tourists can also consider deboarding the train at Delhi Anand Vihar Terminal, Old Delhi Train station, or at Nizamuddin.
+You can easily catch a train from almost any city.
+As per your convenience, you can consider deboarding at Delhi Anand Vihar Terminal, Old Delhi Train station, or at Nizamuddin.
 Once off the train, you can easily take a cab or some other means of transportation to reach your destination.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here